Maryhill Museum of Art Permanent Exhibitions:

 Maryhill is also home to the William and Catherine Dickson Sculpture Park, which features more than a dozen large-scale outdoor sculptures by Pacific Northwest artists.

-We invite you to explore our permanent collections in the following galleries:
+We invite you to explore our permanent exhibitions in the following galleries: